 You should first check if ‘Flight Mode’ is enabled if you are unable to turn on Bluetooth.
 Activating Bluetooth would be impossible if Flight Mode was enabled.

-Amazon Alexa Echo devices seems to work improperly: We’ve a Echo device gen 3, which worked perfectly on Windows 10, but on Windows 11.
+Amazon Alexa Echo devices seem to work improperly: We have an Echo device gen 3, which worked perfectly on Windows 10 but on Windows 11.
 We have seen that it often gets disconnected.